Regulation

 • Focus on key topics

-• Communicating the solution from a storytelling perspective
+• Communication of the solution using a storytelling approach

-• Defining and implementing a structure and organization of the presentation
+• Definition and execution of a clear structure and organization

 35%